guitarsenall/FitFiles/README.md

 # FitFiles
-A collection of analysis routines for .FIT files from Garmin devices.
+The main feature in this project is a GUI which gives access to a collection of custom analysis routines for .FIT files from Garmin devices for cycling activities.

 ## Screenshots